Register to get access to free programming courses with interactive exercises

 <section class="grid-12"></section>

 Another possible value for the display property is inline-grid.
-Inside this container, everything will be exactly the same as with grid, but the container itself will behave like an inline element; it'll take up exactly as much space as necessary.
-Other elements in the flow will be able to streamline it as needed and as space permits.
+Everything will be the same as with a grid inside this container, but the container will behave like an inline element.
+It'll take up exactly as much space as necessary.

 Creating a grid

-• Any CSS-units you know.
-These can be: px, em, rem and so on.
+• Any CSS units you know.
+These can be px, em, rem, and so on

 Create an even grid with square cells.
 Let's make them 20 pixels each.
-Let's take the previous example and add new properties
+Let's take the previous example and add new properties:

 <section class="grid-12">